dse/old-timey-mono-font/README.md

 ## Code Variant

-Along with Old Timey Mono, Old Timey Code is for coding.
+Along with Old Timey Mono, there is Old Timey Code.
 It has a slashed zero, disambiguated digit one, selected punctuation marks made larger, and a few certain small letters modified.

 ![Old Timey Code](images/old-timey-code.png)